avwsolutions/opensearch-training-material/labs/04-Discover/README.md

 ### 2.3 - Applying multiple filters

 Most cases when multiple fields or values are involved you need to add multiple filters.
 Following task is about building such filter set by combing several filters for the use case below.
+Multiple fields can act as Boolean filter using AND/OR logic.

 *Apply a search containing filtered results of Women’s shoes not sold in New York, sold to Mary, Brigitte or Betty with a price between 1 and 10 euros*